Power Quality Solutions for Water/Wastewater

-In the water industry, it is quite common to see the use of multi-pulse drives to reduce harmonic distortion.
-However, there are better options.
-MTE has worked with a number of companies in the water industry to control harmonics using a six-pulse drive with the Matrix® AP passive harmonic filter.
-In addition to helping them meet IEEE-519, standards, the solution is smaller, more efficient and more cost effective over other low harmonic drive solutions.
+While multi-pulse drives have been the standard, MTE has worked with a number of companies in the water industry to control harmonics using a six-pulse drive with the Matrix® AP passive harmonic filter.
+In addition to helping them meet IEEE-519 standards, the solution is smaller, more efficient, and more cost effective over other low harmonic drive solutions.

-The 6-Pulse drive with Matrix AP harmonic filter outperformed the 18-pulse drive in the following important areas*:
+A 6-Pulse drive with Matrix AP harmonic filter outperforms an 18-pulse drive in the following important areas*:

-Harmonic performance under balanced line conditions: 1-2% better THID performance for loads 25-75% and equal performance for loads greater than 75%.
+- Harmonic performance in nominal conditions: 1-2% better THID performance for 25% – 75% loads and equal performance for loads greater than 75%.

 *These findings are based on the performance of a 100 HP 18-pulse drive with the performance of a standard 100 HP 6-pulse drive equipped with a 128 amp Matrix AP harmonic filter.